-[Just for context, such mods could be drafted by (but not limited to) CDSP (include this as a Direct Function) or PAFA (include as a Document 4 service).
-(This will make industry change more agile ... for example UNC721 & 722 could have been raised by PAC and drafted by Xoserve or PAFA immediately following the 24th March PAC meeting when the prospect of overstated allocation was first raised)]

-- PAC will define those areas of a Party's or of Parties' performance which impact the PA Objective.
-PAC will set the tolerance threshold and determine those levels at which Performance Assurance Techniques will apply.
-PAC will require UNC Parties to improve in those areas and will have powers to impose sanctions where performance is below the required level, provided the thresholds, areas and sanctions/techniques are consistent with what is defined from time to time in the PAFD - Require parties to respond to and meet PAC requests reasonably made in the context of performance matters and in pursuit of the Performance Assurance Objective.
-This requires a carve-out under GT Section B4.4.2 - Deploy Performance Assurance Techniques (PATs) described in the PAFD as they deem appropriate, including applying derogations where reasonable and appropriate (for example where performance is impacted by pandemic, events of force majeure or industry developments). - Parties acknowledge that such techniques could include publishing on the Joint Office website the company names and performance (only) of Parties to allow peer comparison.
-Such information will be limited to the performance measures outlined in PAFD from time to time.
-In so doing, PAC will not divulge any information on the Parties' specific commercial or operational arrangements, the reasons for the level of performance or any details of the improvement plans. - The Proposer of a modification will be required to seek a ROM from Xoserve for workgroup consideration of the impact of their modification proposal where such proposal - adds or changes UNC performance standards or - impacts a Party's performance against such standards to specify an appropriate monitoring report. - Definition of the Performance Assurance Framework Document and its purpose and governance (including PAC authority to change and the voting arrangements for such amendments to PAFD)
+205 restricted to changes reasonably considered to impact on the Performance Assurance Objective (for example where performance are proven to be unnecessary / ineffective).
+Subject to the same process as for any other modification Panel on through UNC Mod 210 [Just for context, such mods could be drafted by (but not limited to) CDSP (in Function) or PAFA (include as a Document 4 service).
+(This will make industry for example UNC Modifications 721 & 722 could have been raised by PAC and PAFA immediately following the 24 March 2020 PAC meeting when the p allocation was first raised)] change more agile drafted by Xoserve or 215 PAC will define those areas of a Party's or of Parties' performance Objective.
+PAC will set the tolerance threshold and determine t Performance Assurance Techniques will apply.
+PAC will require UNC those areas and will have powers to impose sanctions where perfor required level, provided the thresholds, areas and sanctions/techniqu what is defined from time to time in the PAFD hose levels at which C Parties to improve in ormance is below the 220 Require parties to respond to and meet PAC requests reasonably r performance matters and in pursuit of the Performance Assurance O a carve-out under GT Section B4.4.2 225 Deploy Performance Assurance Techniques (PATs) described in the appropriate, including applying derogations where reasonable and ap where performance is impacted by pandemic, events of force developments). propriate (for example 230 Parties acknowledge that such techniques could include publishin website the company names and performance (only) of Parties to a Such information will be limited to the performance measures outlined time.
+In so doing, PAC will not divulge any information on the Partie or operational arrangements, the reasons for the level of performance improvement plans. llow peer comparison.
+I in PAFD from time to s' specific commercial The Proposer of a modification will be required to seek a ROM from 2 consideration of the impact of their modification proposal where such 235 adds or changes UNC performance standards or impacts a Party's performance against such standards to s monitoring report. specify an appropriate 240 Definition of the Performance Assurance Framework Document governance (including PAC authority to change and the voting a amendments to PAFD) Remove the UNC requirements for UNC approval of changes to PAR Annex to PAFD subject to PAC Governance.
+The principle here is to barriers to data access which reduce the effectiveness of performance remove unnecessary 245 • Request reports or data that it deems required to understand perform and materiality of impact on the Performance Assurance Objective. mance issues, causes UNC 0674 Page 13 of 21 Version v1.0